 The Acer Chromebook 15 remains the only choice if you want Chrome OS on a 15-inch laptop.
 HP and Acer make 14-inch models, and the rest have 13-inch screens – or smaller.

-On the left side you’ll find a USB-C port (USB 3.1 Gen1) that supports power input, and a USB-A port (USB 3.1 Gen1).
-On the right you’ll find a headphone/microphone combo jack, one microSD card reader, one more USB-A port, and an additional USB-C port that also supports power input.
+Connectivity is also good.
+On the left side you’ll find a USB-C 3.1 Gen 1 port that supports power input along with a USB-A 3.1 Gen 1 port.
+On the right side you’ll find a headphone/microphone combo jack, one microSD card reader, another USB-A port and an additional USB-C port that also supports power input.

-What you won’t find here is dedicated video output, such as HDMI or DisplayPort, but those can be piped through the USB ports with the correct adapter.
-This isn’t anything new with Chromebooks, but with the larger 15.6-inch form factor, you would assume there’s enough space for Acer to install dedicated video output.
+What you won’t find here is dedicated video output, such as HDMI or DisplayPort, but those can be piped through the USB-C ports with the correct adapter.
+This isn’t anything new with Chromebooks, but given the larger 15.6-inch form factor you might assume there’s enough space for Acer to install dedicated video output.
 Maybe this is a hidden restriction for Chrome OS devices to push sales of Google’s Chromecast.

 What you also won’t find is an Ethernet port for wired networking.
 Instead, the Chromebook relies on a 2×2 Wireless AC component supporting Wi-Fi connections up to 867Mbps.
 It also includes Bluetooth 4.2, so you can wirelessly connect compatible headphones, peripherals, Android-based devices, and more.